ApiLogicServer/ApiLogicServer-src/api_logic_server_cli/prototypes/basic_demo/README.md

 Logic (multi-table derivations and constraints) is a significant portion of a system, typically nearly half.
 API Logic server provides **spreadsheet-like rules** that dramatically simplify and accelerate logic development.

 Rules are declared in Python, simplified with IDE code completion.
-Simulate this as follows:

-**1. Stop the Server**

-At this point, you'd use your IDE to declare logic.
-Simulate this as follows for **Check Credit Logic:**

-**2. Declare Logic:** Copy `customomizations/declare_logic` over `logic/declare_logic`
+The screen below shows the 5 rules for **Check Credit Logic.**

+The `apply_customizations` process above has simulated the process of using your IDE to declare logic in `logic/declare_logic.sh`.

+To see logic in action:

-**3. Test: Start the Server, and use the Admin App to add an Order and Item**
+**1. Test: Start the Server, and use the Admin App to add an Order and Item**

-Observe the rules firing in the console log, as shown in the next screen shot.
+Observe the rules firing in the console log, as shown in the next screenshot.

 Logic provides significant improvements over procedural logic, as described below.